ehp246/auf-kafka/README.md

 Details can be found at the project's [Wiki](https://github.com/ehp246/auf-kafka/wiki).

 ## Runtime
-The latest version 5 requires the following to run:
+The latest version requires the following to run:
 * <a href='https://openjdk.org/projects/jdk/21/'>JDK 21</a>
 * <a href='https://mvnrepository.com/artifact/org.springframework'>Spring 6.2</a>: Bean and Context
-* <a href='https://mvnrepository.com/artifact/org.apache.kafka/kafka-clients'>Apache Kafka client</a>
+* <a href='https://mvnrepository.com/artifact/org.apache.kafka/kafka-clients'>Apache Kafka client</a>: Version 3.6
 * <a href='https://mvnrepository.com/artifact/com.fasterxml.jackson'>Jackson 2</a>: Core and Databind

 This library works with Apache Kafka client directly.
 It does not need <a href="https://mvnrepository.com/artifact/org.springframework.kafka/spring-kafka">Spring Kafka</a>.